 Create your Personal Affirmation

 The simplest way to change your behavior is by using a positive personal affirmation.
 An affirmation is a specific, positive statement.
-If you say it often enough, and use words with vivid images linked to positive emotions, then your mind will accept it.
+If you say it often enough, and use words with vivid images linked to positive emotions, then your mind will accept it as true.

-Getting a good affirmation that works means finding the right affirmation.
-This affirmation exercise shows how to use your own creativity.
-You can learn to write affirmations that have exactly the right words, and are guaranteed to line up with your goals.
-That way your affirmation will work.
+Getting a personal affirmation means you need to find exactly the right one for you.
+This personal affirmation exercise uses your own creativity.
+Write affirmations that have exactly the right words, and are guaranteed to line up with your goals.
+Your personal affirmation is then tailored to your exact needs.